FelixOnline/v2/content/articles/2012-11-15-a-gcse-by-any-other-name.md

 subtitle: >
   Joseph Spiking explains the EBacc is more than just a rebranding
 date: "2012-11-15 22:08:46 +0000"

 # Attributes from Felix Online V1
 id: "2909"
 old_path: /politics/2909/a-gcse-by-any-other-name
 aliases:
  - /politics/2909/a-gcse-by-any-other-name
+imported: true
+comments:
+ - The government aims to get rid of the factors that encourage teaching to the test by making the test the sole form of assessment RightLadies and gentlemen Michael Gove

 # Article Taxonomies
 categories:
  - politics
 tags:
+authors:
+ - tna08

+# Homepage control params
 headline: true
 featured: true